 As mentioned above, the flexibility, or whip, of a bar is important for Olympic lifting.
 A bar's whip is used in the transition from the clean to the jerk during an Olympic lift.
 Athletes use the momentum of the bend coming upward in order to help complete the jerk position.
 This means that more whip is usually a good thing.

 Measuring whip is more about how the bar feels.
-It can be estimated using the diameter of the bar, or the type of steel, but it may be better to rely on reviews or do an in person test in order to get an idea of a bar's whip.
+It can be estimated using the diameter of the bar, or the type of steel, but it may be better to rely on reviews or do an in-person test in order to get an idea of a bar's whip.

 Finish isn't quite as important for bars as it is for weight plates, but there are still some differences.
 Bare steel bars usually provide a very nice grip compared to coated bars, but they also tend to rust if they aren't maintained.
 You can always opt to get a bar with a zinc finish.
 This protects it against rust and requires less maintenance.
-The other option is chrome coating.
-Chrome protects the bar from rust, and is an extremely durable finish, but the grip can be a bit more slippery than bare steel.
+The other option is a chrome coating.
+Chrome protects the bar from rust and is an extremely durable finish, but the grip can be a bit more slippery than bare steel.
 Top-of-the-line chrome bars, however, will still grip very well.

 Purchasing a new barbell set does not need to be over-complicated.
 Barbell brands like York offer several options depending on your needs which guarantees an effortless buying experience.
 Enjoy your new set!